texmacs/tm-forge/miscellanea/komments/README.md

 #### Navigating between komments, control their display, accept or reject changes.

 I re-use the shortcuts of the Version tool menu, made more generally available.
 Ctl-up jump to previous komment
 Ctl-down jump to next komment
 Ctl-left display old text only
 Ctl-right display proposed new text only
 Ctl-| display both old and new text
-Ctl-1 retain old text and delete komment (accept proposed change) Ctl-2 retain new text and delete komment (reject proposed change) If a komment contains no version tag, Ctl-1 and Ctl-2 both clear the komment.
+Ctl-1 retain old text and delete komment (accept proposed change)
+Ctl-2 retain new text and delete komment (reject proposed change)
+If a komment contains no version tag, Ctl-1 and Ctl-2 both clear the komment.

 ### Installation

-Copy the `komments` folder to your `~/.TeXmacs/plugins` user folder, then do Tool\\(\\rightarrow\\)Update\\(\\rightarrow\\)Plugins.
+Copy the `komments` folder to your `~/.TeXmacs/plugins` user folder, then do Tool→Update→Plugins.
 If you wan to change the keyboard shortcuts, you can edit them in the `~/.TeXmacs/plugins`/komments/progs/init-komments.scm file (if you want to find the exact location of your TeXmacs home folder in your system [use this file](https://github.com/texmacs/tm-forge/blob/main/miscellanea/find-your-texmacs-paths.tm)).
 Shortcuts are initially:

 ```
 (kbd-map